arktronic/hubitat/http-environment-sensors/bme680/README.md

 ## Directions

-1. Aquire necessary hardware and connect everything together (the JST SH cable should be used to connect the ESP32 and BME680 boards)
+1. Acquire necessary hardware and connect everything together (the JST SH cable should be used to connect the ESP32 and BME680 boards)
 2. Download and configure software/IDEs
 3. Flash either the [CircuitPython code](circuitpython/) or the [Arduino code](arduino-esp32/bme680server.ino) (taking care to add/update Wi-Fi connection information)
 4. Verify it's working by accessing its IP address via a web browser (e.g., http://192.168.1.23)